 Where to Rent a Car

 If you are thinking about traveling through Portugal by car, I highly recommend booking ahead of time to avoid last minute fees and to search around to find the best option for you.
 You can rent directly from a rental company, to do this, I suggest Googling “rental car in X” (X being whatever city you’re looking to rent a car).
 Or you can use a website to filter through tons of rental companies at once and find the best option from there!
-Two websites that are good for this in Portugal are RentalCars and DiscoverCars.
+I usually prefer to book directly through Enterprise due to their customer service, car availability and competitive pricing.
+Or I’ll search on QEEQ to compare renal prices.

 As far as what city to rent a car in, pretty much everywhere in Portugal will have car rentals.
 You don’t need a car in Lisbon or Porto, so if you’re starting in one of those cities, I suggest picking up the car when you plan to leave the city instead of when you arrive to save money.
 It’s also important to know that while you can pick up the car in one city and drop it off in another, you’ll typically save money by picking up and dropping off the car at the same place.